Attitudes And Dispositions Towards Socializing That Are Easier Said Than Done

 "Just be confident"

 I often see confidence written of as the single magic key to interpersonal issues.
-"No, no, forget all that.
-Just be more confident and you'll be fine." or "Don't work specifically on problem x, just be more confident and everything will work out."
+"No, no, forget all those conversation tips.
+Just be more confident and you'll be fine." or "Don't work specifically on problem X, just be more confident and everything will turn out okay."
 There's some truth to this.
 If we were confident all the time we'd tend to naturally do more of the right things, but no one can just "be confident".
 It's another trait that has to be built over time.
 I write more about it here:Increasing Self-Confidence In Particular Social Situations